Isle of Wight Guru

 10. Fort Victoria

-Fort Victoria has a few small attractions and it's in a nice coastal location, which is good for a picnic.
-There's also a woodland which has a trail and is suitable for a rainy day if you don't mind the occasional drip through the leaves.
+Fort Victoria has a few small attractions and it's in a nice coastal location.
+It is good for a picnic, if the sun comes out.
+There's also a woodland with a trail that is suitable for a rainy day if you don't mind the occasional drip through the leaves.

 Read our blog about Fort Victoria.